annmfin/TU-datamining/README.md

 TU data mining course fall 2020

 # About
 I don't even know what these are for.
-It worked.